Gravitational four-derivative corrections in non-relativistic heterotic supergravity and the $SO(8)$ Green-Schwarz mechanism: Conclusions and outlook

 The results of this work provide a finite formulation of higher-curvature dynamics in NR string backgrounds and open the door to further studies such as: \begin{itemize} \item {\bf Metsaev and Tseytlin action}: One important next step in this program is the computation of the NR limit of the action (\ref{MT}) and to prove, if it exists, an equivalence with the formulation obtained in this paper.
 In the relativistic case (\ref{MT}) is related to the Bergshoeff-de Roo identification via non-covariant field redefinitions \cite{Review}.
 It is not clear a priori, if these two formulations can be related, after taking the NR limit, using field redefinitions.

+\item {\bf Inclusion of boost transformations}: The construction of the higher-derivative boost transformations can be systematically done from Heterotic DFT.
+Since the generalized metric is an element of $O(D,D+N)$, with $N$ the dimension of the heterotic gauge group, the boost transformations of the gauge degrees of freedom can be read from the transformations of the components of this metric.
+While the authors in \cite{EandD} have not explicitly include these transformations in their analysis, it would be a straightforward computation to obtain those transformations and apply the non-relativistic version of the Bergshoeff-de Roo map on them.
+Since this symmetry is guaranteed due to the generalized metric formalism, it would be interesting to explore the explicit form of the transformations.

 \item {\bf Inclusion of ${\cal N}=1$ Supersymmetry}: Another possibility is to incorporate the fermionic sector of the theory, following the lines of the original formulation of Bergshoeff and de Roo \cite{BdR}, in the NR limit.
-Initial steps in this direction were given in \cite{Bsusy}.
+Initial steps in this direction were given in \cite{Bsusy} by considering the leading order in fermions.
+While the supersymmetry transformations diverge in this prescription, starting from $N=1$ DFT could bring new possibilities to explore these transformations using a more general set of fields.